Station 9 - Fremont

-Built in 1954, the station houses one engine company, as well as compressed air equipment and a truck to deliver air cylinders.
+Built in 1954, Fire Station 9 houses one engine company, as well as compressed air equipment and a truck to deliver air cylinders.
 Firefighters need compressed air to survive the toxic elements of a fire.

 Mithun is designing the new station.

 The project scope includes a new station built to current safety standards.